-The typical entry requirement is a first degree in Medieval Studies, History or Literature or a relevant discipline, normally a lower second or above or equivalent.
+The typical entry requirement is a first degree in Medieval Studies, History or Literature or a relevant discipline, normally a lower second (average 55 per cent) or above or equivalent.
 Overseas students are expected to possess an IELTS score of 6.5.

 Months of entry

 The Medieval Studies covers Late Antiquity to the Renaissance, and from the British Isles and France to Italy and the Holy Land.
 Areas of particular expertise include gender, warfare, aristocratic culture and frontiers and borderlands.